Home Buying 101: 5 Budgeting Tips for Homebuyers

 Setting a budget certainly does not mean using your card instead of cash to compensate.
-Utilizing under 30% of your available credit balance is one of the best way to keep your credit score high and help your chances of mortgage loan approval.
-For example if your credit card has a $1,000 credit limit, don’t max this out!
+Utilizing under 30% of your available credit balance is one of the best ways to keep your credit score high and help your chances of mortgage loan approval.
+For example, if your credit card has a $1,000 credit limit, don’t max this out!
 It is best for your credit score to keep the balance under $300.

 Instead of using your credit card for purchases, simply use cash!
 Taking money out of your bank account and putting it in your hands allows you to have better control over what you are spending because it’s much easier to see money leaving your hands than swipe a piece of plastic.

 If your balances are over 30% of your credit limit you should, if possible, include a line item in your budget to pay them down by paying more than the minimum payment.
 When paying only the minimum, you will rack up interest and just extend your monthly expenses.